 Managing Director - MahaNakhon PACE Development

 KL118 Case Study: Analysis of Different Bore Pile Testing Methods

-Project Director Turner International LLC, Kuala Lumpur
+Vice President & Project Director Turner Construction Company, Kuala Lumpur

 In the construction of tall towers a variety of pile testing methodologies are used.
 Piles can be tested for many purposes including the optimization of pile design, operational verification, and quality assurance of completed piles or perhaps for design verification.
 The presentation provided an overview of the three types of bore pile tests conducted for the KL118 tower.
 Because of the various desired test results and specific site conditions, this project has used three types of bore pile testing methodologies: Statnamic, conducted on three of the 137 tower bore piles (each pile being 2.2 meters in diameter, 60 meters deep) and four of the 427 car park bore piles; Bi-directional Osterberg Cell (o-cell), conducted to verify design capacities and optimize the tower test bore piles and the car park bore piles; and Kentledge blocks, conducted once for design optimization of the car park piles.

 One of the outgrowths of dense vertical urbanism is the challenge of interconnecting tall buildings at multiple levels in the sky.
 In order to have the super-connected urban whole, pathways between the vertical nodes must be equally advanced along with technological breakthroughs that allow towers to grow vertically.
 The “Conservatory” At Raffles City in Chongqing, China is a new invention of the horizontal tower.
 It provides a fully enclosed mixed-use program while linking vertical towers together, creating a new type of three-dimensional building matrix.